 5. End of Life Decisions

 Many people want to have a say at the end of their life.
-They may want to have as much medical care as necessary to prolong life.
+They may want to have as much medical care, such as metaboost connection, as necessary to prolong life.
 They may have religious feelings about the end.

 On the other hand, some people do not want to prolong their own suffering, nor that of their loved ones.